mikermcneil/chatkin/README.md

 ## License

-This example, like the Sails framework, is available under the MIT license.
+This application, like the Sails framework, is available under the MIT license.